-That was the discrete issue before the Court of Appeal in Matthew & Others v Sedman & others EWCA Civ 475 in a case against former trustee accountants.
+That was the discrete issue before the Supreme Court in Matthew & Others v Sedman & others UKSC 18 in a case against former trustee accountants.

-Professional indemnity specialists at Mills & Reeve acted for the successful defendants and their insurers together with Clare Dixon and Nicholas Broomfield of 4 New Square.
+Professional indemnity specialists from the accountants team at Mills & Reeve acted for the successful defendants and their insurers together with Clare Dixon QC and Nicholas Broomfield of 4 New Square.

 The Claimants then issued proceedings against the former trustees on Monday 5 June 2017.
 The Defendants argued the claim was time-barred because the last day for issuing proceedings was Friday 2 June 2017 in accordance with the six year time-limit under the Limitation Act 1980.

 In 2017, the Defendants successfully applied to strike out that part of the claim in relation to the Welcome scheme on grounds of limitation.
-The Claimants then appealed the decision of HHJ Hodge QC.
+The Claimants appealed the decision of HHJ Hodge QC.
 The Court of Appeal dismissed the appeal in 2019 upholding the first instant decision and making clear that in midnight cases, you do include the day in which the cause of action accrues.
 The Claimants appealed again to the Supreme Court.

 There is a long standing principle that where a cause of action accrues during a day – for example in the case of a road traffic accident at say 11am on 20 March, you ignore 20 March when calculating the limitation period as the court does not recognise part of a day.
 The Claimants contended the cause of action had in fact accrued during the day namely a nanosecond after the stroke of midnight on 3 June 2011.
 Therefore, 3 June 2011 ought to be discounted for limitation purposes.
 The claimants relied upon the Court of Appeal authority of Pritam Kaur v S Russell and Sons QB 336 and the first instance decision in Marren v Dawson Bentley & Co Ltd 2 QB135, which established that where a cause of action accrues part way through a day, that day should be excluded for limitation purposes.
 Both cases concerned personal injuries.
 On the Defendants’ case, it was a straightforward matter of calculating six years from the date the cause of action arose.
 Given, the cause of action arose on the stroke of midnight on 3 June 2011, there was no good reason why that day should be ignored when calculating the six year limitation period.
 If you did ignore it, the Claimant would wrongly be entitled to six years and one day to issue proceedings.